 The evaporator fans are located at the center front of these merchandisers directly beneath the display pans.
+Should fans or blades need servicing, always replace fan blades with the raised embossed side of the blade TOWARD THE MOTOR.

 Copper Coils